GfellerLab/MixTCRviz/README.md

 * PCR / Sequencing / TCR reconstruction errors frequently occur in TCR-Seq data.
 Although the option check.cdr3.mode = 1, can detect some of these errors, we encourage users to carefully check the quality of their CDR3 sequences.

-* As with all motif visualisation tools, limited numbers of TCRs have a big impact on the interpretation of the results.
+* As with all statistical approaches, limited numbers of TCRs have a big impact on the interpretation of the results.
 Therefore, it is hilghly recommanded to use sets of TCRs with enough sequences to be able to interpret frequencies plotted in MixTCRviz.

-* When comparing to baseline TCR repertoire, we encourage to use renormVJ=1, so that the comparisons of CDR3 length distributions and motifs is not confounded by the specific V/J usage in input1 (i.e., baseline shows the expected distributions and motifs knowing P(VJ) in input1).
+* When comparing to baseline TCR repertoire, we encourage to use renormVJ=1, so that the comparisons of CDR3 length distributions and motifs is not confounded by the specific V/J usage in input1 (i.e., baseline shows the expected length distributions and CDR3 motifs knowing P(VJ) in input1).
 This option is often less relevant when comparing two TCR datasets (input1 and input2), this is why renormVJ is by default put to 0 unless renormVJ = 1.